Positive Deviance/Hearth

 • To prevent future malnutrition among all children in the community.

-During the hearth sessions, the children are fed nutritious meals based on positive deviant foods, which the caregivers prepare together using ingredients they have contributed.
-As the children respond to the improved nutrition by gaining appetite, energy and weight, their families experience first-hand the value of the positive deviant practices.
-After the hearth session, volunteers continue to monitor the children’s growth and support the families to apply the new behaviours they have learned.
+Hearth is the 10 to 12 day rehabilitation and education session for underweight and moderately wasted children and their primary caregivers.
+Grandmothers and fathers are also involved during the Hearth sessions in many contexts.
+During hearth sessions, the children are fed nutritious meals as an extra meal, based on locally available, low-cost nutritious foods and positive deviant foods, which the caregivers prepare together using ingredients they contribute.
+The caregivers also listen to one key Hearth message per day, for a total of six messages that are local solutions identified in PD households that address the major challenges contributing to malnutrition in the community.
+PDH encourages behaviour change through practice by doing.
+As children respond to improved nutrition by gaining appetite, energy and weight, their families experience the value of the positive deviant practices first-hand.
+After the Hearth session, volunteers continue to monitor the children’s growth and support the families to apply the new behaviours they learned at home and help overcome any barriers.

 Cost of Programming